DynamoDS/RefineryPrimer/04-sample-workflows/04-06_community-examples/04-06-01_Guidelines.md

 ### Follow Color Guidelines

 We use a consistent color pallet through out our workflows.
-Don't forget to follow this color pallet in your workflow:
+Don't forget to use this color pallet in your workflow.

 #### Inputs - Pink

 <p align="center">
   <img src="../../assets/sample/guidelines3.png">